jeremeamia/ASU-CS-Sample-MovieLibrary/README.md

 After the above are completed, you can run the `install.php` script which will confirm that your environment supports all of the application's requirements and also create an setup the database with the schema required for the application to run.
+Once all items pass in the `install.php` script, you can delete it.

 #### Setup a User

-You will need to go to `/admin/createuser` in your application via the browser.
+After the application is running, you will need to go to `/admin/createuser` in your application via the browser.
 Enter in the admin credentials defined in your `config.php` file.
 Then use the form to create a user account for the application.

+### Testing

+*Coming Soon*

 ## Development Todos